orangemn6/docs/content/unit6-pt4.md

 Wealthy **French** colony of Saint Domingue is inspired by American Revolution to stage a slave uprising
 - Leads to *abolition* in the colony

+### Troubles with Britain

+**Britain and France** both try to stop trade to the other as they are both getting supplies from America
+- British navy captures American ships
+- *Impress* American sailors
+Washington sends *John Jay* to settle the issue, returns with Jay's Treaty

+### Jay's Treaty

+- Accepts British rights to *stop neutral ships* bound for France
+- British agreed to **give up forts** in Northwest
+- America is number one trader for Britain
+- US had to *pay back all pre-war debts* to Britain

+This pisses off both France and Spain